Andresmup/github-foundations/00_THE_BASICS/Readme.md

 Version Control System (VCS) are design to track changes or revision to code.

-Git is a Descentralized VSC (DVSC), and it became very popular for many reasons including:
-- Full local history and complete a copy of the repo locally.
-- Straigthforward and efficient branching and merging.
-- Better perfomance, improve fault tolerance, flexible workflows, work fully offline.

 > [!TIP]
 > Version control normally represents revisions being represents as graph like structure.
 Some terms in use are tree, trunch and branches.